Alfred Molina Voices Remarkably Bright Creatures Octopus Marcellus: Exclusive - Netflix Tudum

 Remarkably Bright Creatures Octopus Marcellus Is Voiced by Alfred Molina

-The actor will play the cantankerous cephalopod in the film based on Shelby Van Pelt’s bestselling novel.
+The actor plays the cantankerous cephalopod in the film based on Shelby Van Pelt’s bestselling novel.

 Readers of the book will know that the narrator is not actually human, but rather a giant Pacific octopus named Marcellus who forms an unlikely bond with the cleaning lady (Sally Field) at the aquarium where he is housed.
-Now, Tudum can reveal exclusively that Marcellus will be voiced by Alfred Molina in the film, which streams on Netflix May 8.
+Now, Tudum can reveal exclusively that Marcellus will be voiced by Alfred Molina in the film, which is now streaming.

 Popular Now